-If air applied to the spring chamber has a tendency to apply the service brake or to cause the service exhaust valve to leak, the push-rod seal (W) is leaking.
-To verify, disconnect the service air line and apply air to the parking chamber.
-If air is detected escaping through the open service air-inlet port, the push-rod seal is leaking.
+If air applied to the spring chamber has a tendency to apply the service brake, or to cause the service exhaust valve to leak, the push rod seal is leaking (W).
+(To verify, remove the service air line and apply air to the parking chamber.
+If air is detected coming through the open service air port, the push-rod seal is leaking.)
 Replace the entire piggyback as instructed in the appropriate MGM Brakes Service Manual.

-Autoslack over-adjustment or camshaft linkage binding.
+6. Autoslack over-adjustment or camshaft linkage binding.